Safety 'What to do if'

 In an emergency: Alert a steward or a security person wearing a high-vis who will know how to contact law enforcement and security services.

-If you need to contact Thames Valley Police to report a non-emergency crime or to provide information on a crime while at the festival, please go to a Welfare tent:
+If you need to contact Thames Valley Police to report a non-emergency crime or to provide information on a crime while at the festival, please go to your nearest AIRHUB, Campsite Manager or Wellbeing tent at:

 If you are worried about pregnancy or sexually transmitted diseases, our Medical centres in Yellow Campsite, the Arena and White Campsite can give you help and advice and emergency contraception if needed: